 - write up a research project to disseminate the results to specialised and non-specialised audiences

 - identify relevant research questions and generate testable hypotheses

 - embed hypotheses in a clear theoretical framework

-Students will work independently supported by their clinical placement supervisor in the field and the research coordinators at the university.
+Students will work independently supported by a clinical supervisor in the field and their clinical tutor and the research team at the university.